blockchain-privacy/dakar/dashrpc/cmd/crawler/Readme.md

 An HTTP server can be activated (with `-startserver`), which exposes the database entries via a REST API.

+## Crawling Modes

+The crawler can be started either in continuous mode (`-continuous`) or in range mode (`-start 1 -stop 10`).
+In range mode some functionality is not completely available.
+This is the case if outputs of transactions **not** part of the range are used as inputs of transactions part of the range.

 ## REST API Routes

 Routes supported by the REST API.
 Consume the endpoints via GET requests.